Patrick Ferguson: Popular culture

-In NCIS episode 18 Season 10 “ Scoped” referenced by Ducky during autopsy as he explained to his assistant Jimmy about early snipers.
+In NCIS episode 18 of Season 13, "Scope", he is referenced by Ducky during an autopsy as he explained to his assistant Jimmy about early snipers.

 In Steve Ressel's novel State of One (2010), Ferguson is the main antagonist featured against James Pariah, a soldier formerly under Ferguson's command during the Battle of the Brandywine in 1777.
 Ferguson had been resurrected as a golem by the Leeds Witch with hopes of raising a golem army of similar soldiers, all armed with Ferguson rifles, to destroy the ratification of the US Constitution in September 1787.
 James Pariah cleaves to his old Ferguson rifle, sometimes referring to it as his wife, having modified it with special actions such as a spring-loaded knife in the stock.

 In Sharyn McCrumb's novel Kings Mountain: A Ballad Novel (2014), Ferguson is the central antagonist.
 Events leading to and the battle itself are covered from multiple viewpoints on both sides.

 In the 2014 episode "Patriots Rising" of the television program The American Revolution, Ferguson is portrayed as having George Washington in his gunsight, but choosing not to shoot.

 In the outdoor drama Horn in the West, Ferguson is portrayed harassing Daniel Boone's Patriot friends ultimately leading to the Battle of Kings Mountain whereby his final defiant moments are carried out by shooting a Patriot with his pistol.

-In Stephen Hunter's 2022 novel "Targeted", Ferguson is given a short biographical treatment focusing on his prowess with firearms and is linked, genetically to Bob Lee Swagger, the fictional protagonist of Hunter's long running series of novels.
+In Stephen Hunter's 2022 novel "Targeted", Ferguson is given a short biographical treatment focusing on his prowess with firearms and is linked genetically to Bob Lee Swagger, the fictional protagonist of Hunter's long-running series of novels.

 Ferguson is mentioned in The Domination, a dystopian science fiction alternate history series by S.M.
 Stirling, where he is presented as the first governor of the fictional Crown Colony of Drakia.

 Ferguson's death is mentioned in the song "Old World Rules And Empire Takes" by Scottish folk singer Malcolm MacWatt.